 Blu-ray players are fairly simple in terms of tech products, and most should be capable of doing a decent job of playing your discs.
 However, the interface and menu can make a world of difference, and a poorly placed volume button on the remote, or tricky to find menu settings can lead to years of irritation.
 Try to have a play with a few models in store to see how you get on with the remote and menus.
-You can always order it online if you see it somewhere cheaper.
-But as we check how easy they are to use, find a model we rate highly for ease of use in our Blu-ray player reviews.
+As we check how intuitive they are to use, find a model we rate highly for ease of use in our Blu-ray player reviews.

-Most people have a Full-HD TV in their homes, but those with 4K - or ultra-high-definition (Ultra HD) picture quality - are now available to buy.
+Most people have a Full-HD TV in their homes, but those with 4K - or ultra-high-definition (Ultra HD) picture quality – are becoming more common.
 These can upscale the picture up to four times the detail of HD, and the 4K-upscaling Blu-ray players we have reviewed essentially do the same job but only with Blu-ray discs.
-However, a 4K disc format doesn't exist - at most there are some 'Mastered in 4K' Blu-rays, so consider if you really need to pay extra for this feature.
-Head to our glossary for more information on 4K upscaling Blu-ray players.
+A new Ultra HD Blu-ray format is on its way soon which will play native 4K discs in even higher quality, but upscalers are currently a simple way to get the most out of your 4K TV.

 Find out which 4K upscaling models came top of the class in our table of best 4K Blu-ray players.